rosienhn/Formula1DeltaLake/README.md

 ## Overview

-The project aims to build a data pipeline for historical and up-to-date Formula1 data using Azure Data Factory.
+This project aims to build a data pipeline which is scheduled and triggered by Azure Data Factory pipelines for historical and up-to-date Formula1 data.
 Databricks and Delta Lake were used to implement a solution using Lakehouse architecture.
-Using databricks, data must be ingested into a Delta lake in delta formats, transformed into tables for reporting and analysis, and made available for machine learning/reporting and copy to Azure SQL database.
-Data pipelines must be scheduled, monitored, and alerts set up for pipeline failures.

-Accessing Formula One data is possible through the Ergaste API, which provides data for all races from 1950 onwards.
-This database contains an API that can return data in XML or JSON formats, and the database tables can also be downloaded in CSV format.
-Data can be received as a full dataset, but I chose to process them incrementally in a hybrid scenario to strengthen my understanding of real-world scenarios.
+To access Formula One data, the Ergast API was used to retrieve data for all races dating back to 1950.
+The API offers data in XML or JSON formats, and CSV-formatted database tables can also be downloaded.
+Although the entire dataset can be obtained at once, I opted to process it incrementally to better understand real-world scenarios.

-Generally, Formula One races happen on Sundays, but not every Sunday.
-There are usually only 20 to 24 weeks in a year in which races happen, and in the other weeks, there are no races.
-To set up incremental loading in this project, I downloaded the zip file from Ergast API, extract all files into CSV format.
-Each CSV file contains a single database table.
-Python was used later to split files into smaller files, each containing a specific number of race IDs based on event dates.
+Formula One races usually take place on Sundays, but not every Sunday is reserved for a race.
+Races are typically scheduled for only 20 to 24 weeks per year, with no races scheduled during the remaining weeks.
+To implement incremental loading, I downloaded a zip file from the Ergast API and extracted its contents into CSV format.
+Each CSV file contained a single database table, which I split into smaller segments based on race IDs using Python.

-In this scenario, it is assumed that on day one (which is a Sunday), we will receive the first file containing data for all prior races up to race 1096 on the cutover date of 21-11-2022.
-On 20-03-2023, we will receive data for the next two races, which are race IDs 1098-1099.
-Race 1097 data is not available on Ergast API.
-On 2/4/2023, we will receive the data for the lastest race 1100, which is the "Australian Grand Prix" that took place on 2/4/2023.
-After that, pipeline will be scheduled to update every Sunday 11:30pm.
+For this project, I assumed that the first data containing data for all races up to race 1096 on the cutover date of December 24, 2022, will be received on that day, which is a Sunday.
+Data for the next two races, raceIDs 1098-1099, will be received on March 19, 2023 (data for race 1097 is not available on the Ergast API).
+On April 2, 2023, data for the latest race, race ID 1100, which is the "Australian Grand Prix" held on that day, will be received.
+After that, data will be updated every Sunday.
 | File name| Desciption |
 | -------- | -------- |
 | Circuits.csv, Drivers.csv, Constructors.csv, Races.csv| contains all the information related to the circuits, the drivers, the teams and the races.
 It was assumed that those information remains consistent throughout the race years. |